 Upon studying 1980 punk culture and its subculture - it is clear there are two principal subcultures by which punk bands identified themselves: by being straight-edge (No alcohol, drugs, caffeine) or anti-government/authority (anarchists).
 In the 1980s some punk bands were sending messages through their lifestyle as well as their music, and these lifestyle choices were proof of legitimacy and rebellion within their subcultures.
 So what is the link between punk-rock and veganism?
 Effectively both punk-rock and plant-based ideologies give the central idea to question the how and why as a way to rebel against the norm and to question the norm.

-In the 1990’s one of the most popular straight-edge punk bands was AFI.
-Frontman Davey Havok is vegan, and credits his lifestyle to both the longevity of his band as well as his personal health .
+In the 1990’s two of the members of one of the most popular punk bands, AFI were straight-edge.
+Frontman Davey Havok and band member Jake Puget are vegan.
+Havok credits his lifestyle to both the longevity of his band as well as his personal health .
 Havok has been vocal about his lifestyle and commitment to veganism, and says, “It truly was the straight edge and and hardcore scene that influenced me to be a vegetarian in the first place and that educated me in health and animal rights, and it was the same community that led me to veganism by education.”
 Travis Barker from Blink-182 has participated in numerous vegan campaigns but one that stands out is “Make some noise for animals” a Peta campaign he co-ran with daughter Alabama and of course Peta.

 Being punk rock is a forgotten link - As animal rights and activism continue to gain more traction in mainstream society in the 2010s and 2020s, alternative lifestyles such as straight edge have faded and remain under the radar.
 Veganism and punk rock supported and challenged each other in their growth and maturation in the 1980s and 1990s, it is worth talking about the two and how there is a link between them and the beginning of animal rights and conscious eating.
 Whether it is for finding the roots of the plant-based movement or just simply being punk-rock.